JamesKohli/PdfExtractor/README.md

 # PdfExtractor
-Reads in pdfs and hopefully turns them into some kind of usable format
+This reads in pdfs and converts them into csv format, so they can be loaded into excel.

-As of commit 4e4cdd6, usage is as follows:
+As of version 1.0, usage is as follows:

-java com.jameskohli.PdfExtractor pdf1.pdf pdf2.pdf etc

-This will print the pdf to the console.
+java -jar PdfExtractor-1.0.jar FileName.pdf

+The output file will be saved to the same location with a .csv extension.

+It also does some preliminary parsing to get it into a usable table format.
+At the moment, it just deletes blank lines and replaces strings of . characters with commas, as that's how the initial target pdfs appeared.
+I'm happy to add more parsing options if it would be helpful.